When Life’s Brief and Unpredictable (Ecclesiastes 9:1-12)

 St. Teresa of Avila is supposed to have said, “God, if that’s how you treat your friends, it’s no wonder you have so few!
 “That’s not too far off from what the Teacher is saying.
 For good measure, the Teacher deals with two topics that really bring home the difficulty of trying to live in this world.
 There are a couple of things that are stacked against us that really make it difficult to know whether God is for us or against us.

-First: death.
+First: life is brief.
 See what the Teacher says in verses 2 to 6.
 Let me summarize what he says: we all die, and the dead have nothing.
 In verses 2 and 3, he says that the same event happens to everyone.
 It happens to both the righteous and the wicked.
 Everyone dies.
 In verses 4 to 6, he says that it’s much better to be a live.
 Of course, we say.
 The living have hope, he says in verse 4.
 They didn’t think much of dogs back in that day, but they thought a lot of lions.
 The Teacher says that a live dog is still way better than a dead lion.
 The dead, the Teacher says, lose everything.

 • no memory